 I've drawn pictures of the iterated circle map before.
-They're visible elsewhere on this website, and also on Wikipedia article for Arnold Tongues.
-This is a reprise of that theme.
+They're visible elsewhere on this website, and also on Wikipedia, in the article for Arnold Tongues.
+This page is a reprise of that theme.
 Besides the circle map, two more maps are considered: a triangle wave, thus replacing the sine wave by something piece-wise linear, and a sawtooth wave, which makes the map resemble a cock-eyed Bernoulli process.
 This is intersting, as the Bernoulli process is considered to be well-understood, so this seems like a natural simplifying step.

 The circle map is the iterated equation

 θn+1 = θn + ω - Ksin(2π θn)

 It is useful to think of θ as an angle, running from zero to one.
 The ω is the constant angular velocity of the driven motor.
 A time-step of Δt=1 is omitted from the above.
 The K is related to the spring constant between the two rotors.

 The picture below illustrates the winding number in the limit of a large number of iterations.
 That is, it shows, in color, the value of

 with black representing Ω=0, red representing Ω=1, and green representing Ω=1/2, and the other colors in between.
 The value of ω ranges from zero to one alone the horizontal axis, and the value of K ranges from zero to one along the vertical axis.
 The Arnold tongues are clearly visible.

 The next picture below shows the Poincaré recurrence time for the map.
 It color-codes the (average) value for the smallest number of steps N for which the following holds true: